 If you over-crowd your pan, the moisture from the mushrooms will not evaporate, but rather steam the mushrooms.
 Make sure to give your oyster mushrooms enough room to breathe in the pan.
-They need space to reach perfection!

 Given the fact that mushrooms are super absorbent, they tend to absorb oil rather quickly.
 Don't be afraid to add a bit more oil if your pan is looking dry, otherwise they may burn.